marbl/metAMOS/README.md

 [LIB]
 [INPUT]
 ```
-Here, the config template is specified (again relative to metAMOS/Utilities) and the [INPUT] keyword will be replaced by the library information at runtime.
+Here, the config template is specified (again relative to metAMOS/Utilities) and the [INPUT] keyword will be replaced by the library information at run time.

 ###### 3) Add a citation to the tool under metAMOS/doc/citations.rst
 Citations are tab-delimited and specify the lower-case tool alias, full tool-name, and citation information.
 For example: